DarshanAguru/runDB/README.md

   - High 4 bits: Redis Object Type (e.g., `TYPE_STRING = 0`)
   - Low 4 bits: Redis Object Encoding (e.g., `RAW = 0`, `INT = 1`, `EMBSTR = 8`)
   - Bit-packing formula: `((type & 0x0F) << 4) | (encoding & 0x0F)`
+- **Native C Allocation (`zmalloc`)**: To bypass Python's high object memory overhead and simulate actual C-level structures, `runDB` implements a Redis-style native allocation subsystem via `ctypes`.
+  - It binds directly to `libc.malloc()` and `libc.free()`, prepending an 8-byte prefix size header to each allocated block.
+  - Real-time allocated memory bytes are tracked in constant time by querying the prefix size header.
-- **Native C Allocation via `ctypes`**: To bypass Python's high object memory overhead and simulate actual C-level structures, `runDB` wraps system library memory allocations using `ctypes`.
-It directly binds to `libc.malloc()` and `libc.free()`, allowing manual C-level heap allocation and precise tracking of allocated bytes via `MemTracker`.
-Additionally, native allocations can be powered by `jemalloc` (located in the `./dll/` directory) by starting the server with preloading, ensuring low memory fragmentation just like real Redis.
+  - In Linux environments, native allocations can be powered by `jemalloc` (located in the `./dll/` directory) by starting the server with preloading, ensuring low memory fragmentation just like real Redis.
+  - For more technical details on the allocator, see [working.md](working.md).

 ### 2. High-Performance Eviction Strategy